My Favourite Nightmare

-“Our real challenge was to succeed in answering to the question ‘why’?”
+“Our real challenge was to succeed in answering the question ‘why’?”

-– All text content new, written from personal perspective.
+- All text content new, written from a personal perspective.

 - All new in-depth column style articles of interesting topics (playability, tone, materials, sustainability etc) for guitar lovers.

-– Official story of the company written by an internationally established guitar journalist.
+- The official story of the company written by an internationally established guitar journalist.